freerange/site/soups/weeknotes/week-350.snip.markdown

 I finished up with a [work in progress pull request to add regression tests for pay-leave-for-parents][smart-answers-pr-1986]

-As part of the conversion to single questions per page we're working with a performance analyst to determine whether or not it affects peoples use of the Smart Answer.
+As part of the conversion to single questions per page we're working with an analyst to determine whether or not it affects peoples use of the Smart Answer.
 If we find that it negatively affects people then it'll be a strong driver to implement multiple questions per page in Ruby Smart Answers.

 ### Other changes